duykhoa/quote_center/data/JimRohn.md

 Make sure that what you are doing is the product of your own conclusion.

-If you wish to be ruler over many, you’ve got to be faithful with a few.
+If you wish to be ruler over many, you've got to be faithful with a few.

 Be ready for tomorrow by doing all you can today.

 Make sure that what you are doing is the product of your own conclusion.

-If you wish to be ruler over many, you’ve got to be faithful with a few.
+If you wish to be ruler over many, you've got to be faithful with a few.

 Be ready for tomorrow by doing all you can today.